Darxo/Hardened/README.md

 - **Anticipation** now also proccs whenever your shield takes damage from an attack
 - **Axe Mastery** no longer grants **Hook Shield**.
 It now causes **Split Shield** to apply **Dazed** for 1 turn
 - **Bags and Belts** now also includes two-handed weapons but no longer grants Initiative
 - **Battle Forged** no longer has any prerequisites.
-You can pick it alongside **Nimble** or **Poise**
+It no longer provide any Reach Ignore
+- **Between the Ribs** no longer requires the attack to be of piercing type.
+It now also lowers your chance to hit the head by 10% for each surrounding character
 - **Bloodlust** is completely reworked.
 It now grants 10% more damage against bleeding enemies and makes you receive 10% less damage from bleeding enemies
 - **Bolster** now requires a Polearm equipped, instead of any weapon with a Reach of 6 or more
 - **Bullseye** no longer reduces the penalty for shooting behind cover.
 It also no longer works with **Take Aim**
+- **Brawny** no longer grants Initiative
 - **Concussive strikes** is completely reworked.
 It is now called **Shockwave** and it makes it so your kills or stuns with maces will daze all enemies adjacent to your target for 1 turn
-- **Dodge** now grants 4% of Initiative as extra Melee Defense and Ranged Defense for every empty adjacent tile (down from always 15%)
-- **Duelist** is completely reworked.
-It now only works for one-handed weapons.
-It grants 30% Armor Penetration and +2 Reach while adjacent to 0 or 1 enemies and it grants 15% Armor Penetration and +1 Reach while adjacent to 2 enemies
-- **Fortified Mind** now grants 30% more Resolve (up from 25%).
-This Bonus is now reduces by 1% for each point of Weight on your Helmet
-- **Battle Forged** no longer provide any Reach Ignore
-- **Between the Ribs** no longer requires the attack to be of piercing type.
-It now also lowers your chance to hit the head by 10% for each surrounding character
-- **Brawny** no longer grants Initiative
 - **Dagger Mastery** now allows free swapping of any items once per turn (while a dagger is equipped)
 - **Dismantle** has been completely reworked.
 It now grants +40% Armor Damage and 100% more Shield Damage against enemies who have full health.
 - **Dismemberment** no longer causes any morale checks.
 It now grants +20% chance to hit the body part with the most temporary injuries
+- **Dodge** now grants 4% of Initiative as extra Melee Defense and Ranged Defense for every empty adjacent tile (down from always 15%)
+- **Duelist** is completely reworked.
+It now only works for one-handed weapons.
+It grants 30% Armor Penetration and +2 Reach while adjacent to 0 or 1 enemies and it grants 15% Armor Penetration and +1 Reach while adjacent to 2 enemies
 - **En Garde** is completely reworked.
 It now grants +15 Melee Skill while it is not your turn.
 It also makes it so **Riposte** is no longer disabled when you get hit or deal a counter attack (so like in Vanilla)
 - **Entrenched** has been completely reworked.
 It now grants +5 Resolve per adjacent ally, +5 Ranged Defense per adjacent obstacle and 15% more Ranged Skill if at least 3 adjacent tiles are allies or obstacles
 - **Exploit Opening** is completely reworked.
 It now grants a stacking +10% chance to hit whenever an opponent misses an attack against you.
 Bonus is reset upon landing a hit (just like Fast Adaptation)
 - **Fencer** no longer grants +10% chance to hit or 20% less fatigue cost.
 It now causes your fencing swords to lose 50% less durability
 - **Flail Spinner** now has a 100% chance to procc (up from 50%) but will only target a random different valid enemy
 - **Formidable Approach** is completely reworked.
 Moving next to an enemy that has less maximum Hitpoints than you, removes Confident from them.
 Moving next to an enemy grants +15 Melee Skill against them until they damage you
+- **Fortified Mind** now grants 30% more Resolve (up from 25%).
+This Bonus is now reduces by 1% for each point of Weight on your Helmet
 - **Fresh and Furious** now has a fatigue threshold of 50% (up from 30%).
 It now checks your fatige when you end your turn, instead of at the start of your turn
 - **Ghostlike** has been completely reworked.
 It no longer has any requirements.
 It now grants 50% of your Resolve as extra Melee Defense during your turn.
 When you start or resume your turn not adjacent to enemies, gain +15% Armor Penetration and 15% more damage against adjacent targets until you wait or end your turn
 - **Hybridization** is completely reworked.
 It still grants 10% of your base Ranged Skill as Melee Skill/Defense.
 It now causes piercing type hits to the body to inclict **Arrow to the Knee**, cutting type hits to inflict **Overwhelmed**, blunt type headshots to inflict stagger and any hit with them to stun a staggered opponent and throwing spears to deal 50% more damage to shields